Housing Programs & Activities

 This program provides flexible second mortgages to help families purchase their first home in the unincorporated areas of Placer County.
 The First Time Homebuyer Assistance Program loan can help make mortgage payments more affordable.
 If you are interested in learning more fill out this Housing Program Interest Form.
 Loans are available on a first-come/first-serve, meet the program requirements, and are ready to make a home purchase.

-- You must be a First Time Homebuyer (PDF) (Federal Income Limits, June 2019)
+- You must be a First Time Homebuyer defined as:

 - You must be pre-approved for a first mortgage loan.

 - You must make less than 80% of the County's Median Income for your household size.
 The current income limits are: